Obesity Discrimination and Gastric Bypass Surgery

 Obesity discrimination can be defined in either of several ways, including:

-1. The unjust treatment of an overweight or obese person on the basis of bias, misconception.
+1. The unjust treatment of an overweight or obese person based on bias, or misconception.

-There are mostly four types of discriminations prominently described: Employment, Health Care, Education and Relationships
+There are mostly four types of discrimination prominently described: Employment, Health Care, Education, and Relationships

 Employment Discrimination:

-Several studies have shown that obese people find more difficulty in finding a job, they are paid lower wages, and are discriminated against in promotions, and more likelihood of early termination.
+Several studies have shown that obese people find more difficulty in finding a job, are paid lower wages, are discriminated against in promotions, and have more likelihood of early termination.

 Healthcare Discrimination:

 It is unfortunate that even, doctors and healthcare workers are not immune from obesity discrimination.
-It is a place where caring, trust and unbiased treatment should be guaranteed.
-The problem being, most of the doctors do not have a sound knowledge of obesity or its treatment.
+It is a place where caring, trust, and unbiased treatment should be guaranteed.
+The problem is, that most of the doctors do not have a sound knowledge of obesity or its treatment.

 Physicians spend less time discussing health with obese patients.
-They are more biased towards technical issues rather than discussing nutrition in relation with patient’s obesity.
+They are more biased towards technical issues rather than discussing nutrition to patient’s obesity.

 Discrimination at Schools:

 At schools, discrimination is a bigger concern.
 It causes emotional distress, as children who are obese are less likely to succeed.
-It appeared at various studies that young men had much lower chance of attaining high education than their normal-weight counterparts.
-Obesity was also associated with lower educational attainments than normal weight students.
+It appeared in various studies that young men had a much lower chance of attaining higher education than their normal-weight counterparts.
+Obesity was also associated with lower educational attainments than normal-weight students.

 Discrimination in relationships:

 When it comes to finding a romantic partner, obesity appears to play a big role, especially for women.
-When studied among people, it was found that boys were less interested to look for obese women.
+When studied among people, it was found that boys were less interested in looking for obese women.

 Effectively Addressing Obesity Discrimination: Tips For All 4 Types Of Discrimination